Your photo stays in the browser while you work on it.

 How to take a passport photo at home

-A guide to taking a strong passport-style source photo at home before you validate, crop, and export it in the browser.
+A guide to taking a good passport-style source photo at home before you validate, crop, and export it in the browser.

 Learn how head size, top margin, centering, and output aspect ratio work together in a safe passport-photo crop.